 A Rationale for Curriculum Design at St Gilbert’s RC Primary School – INTENT

 ‘Inspired by St Gilbert, as God’s family, we are growing in love and faith, becoming the best that we can be’.

-Inspired by our role model, Jesus Christ, our curriculum first, and foremost, aims to develop all our children so that they are able to, ‘have life and have it to the full’.
+Inspired by our role model, Jesus Christ, our curriculum aims to develop all our children so that they are able to, ‘have life and have it to the full’.
 (John 10:10).
-Therefore, we see each individual as a child of God, made in His image and likeness and, therefore, deserving only of the very best.
+We see each individual as a child of God, made in His image and likeness and, therefore, deserving only of the very best.